Why are beginner German conversation skills so important?

 Employing bitte and danke can go a long way in showing the other person that you’re trying to speak their language, and can garner you some goodwill during any basic German conversation (which is always helpful).

 2. Know How to Say Where You Come From

 You’re probably not going to pass as German for very long.
 Once you open your mouth, your accent will betray you.
 Inevitably, the next question will be:

 Woher kommen Sie?
 (Where do you come from?)

 Knowing how to answer that question is like having money in the bank:

 Congratulations.
 Now you’re having a conversation in German.

 Note: As you become more fluent in the language you might want to consider telling the other person you’re from the future or a product of their imagination.
-You can witness a German trying to handle sarcasm in real time.
+You can practice more complex conversational German and you can witness a German trying to handle sarcasm in real time.

 3. Check out FluentU

 I’d be remiss not to mention that we’ve got the goods here at FluentU to get you chatting away in German in no time.